caumond/sasucaumond/README.md

 The next features missing are:

-* Check how the website present on wide screens
 * Add top anchor
 * Add npm, git, clj presence in the doctor
 * Add training I was teacher of
 * Add blogs
 * Add SASU mission
-* Language should be stored in the uri when language is clicked.